A Digital Nomad Guide to Sharm El Sheikh

 Work in Sharm El Sheikh

-There are no coworking spaces in Sharm El Sheikh but there are enough coffee shops to work from instead.
+There is not much in the way of coworking spaces in Sharm El Sheikh but there are enough coffee shops to work from instead.
+One coworking space that opened recently is called Co-work space – Sharm El Sheikh.
+This is next to the Shark Divers dive club, but I advise you to check it out before preparing to spend your first day there since it is still new.
 Most have free WiFi with decent internet speed.
 In case you need a stronger connection, you can buy a SIM card and put your preferred amount of GB on it.
 Egypt has 4 network providers: Vodafone, Orange, Etisalat, and WE.
 Vodafone is the market leader and you’ll find shops scattered all over the city.

 If you already have a SIM card and you just want to top up, you can go to any unofficial shop too.
 Just remember that, as with any unofficial shop in Egypt, prices can vary, so make sure to have an idea of what it costs at the official shops.
 When topping up, you pay around 30% of taxes.
 There are many options to choose from when it comes to amounts of GB, starting from 10MB to 40GB.
 For 10GB you can expect to pay around 12 USD, so prices are relatively cheap.